obiwancenobi/readme-generator/README.md

 ## Limitations

-- Requires an API key for DeepSeek or OpenAI (which may have associated costs)
+- Requires an API key for DeepSeek, OpenAI, or Cerebras (which may have associated costs)
 - For Ollama, requires local installation and model downloads
+- For Cerebras, requires an API key from Cerebras
 - Only processes files up to 50KB in size
 - Limited to specific file extensions (`.py`, `.js`, `.ts`, `.dart`, `.java`, `.kt`, `.go`, `.rs`, `.swift`, `.md`, `.json`, `.yml`, `.yaml`)
 - May not perfectly capture all project-specific details and nuances